-Interest and financing costs of \$1,058,632 were recorded in Q2 2021 compared to \$26,761 in Q2 2020.
-The increase is due to the recognition on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short term loan facility entered into in December 2020.
-Interest costs incurred on the long term loans continued to be capitalized into development assets until commercial production is reached.
-The prior period's amount primarily included recognition of interest expense from capitalized leases.
+Interest and financing costs of \$3,115 were recorded in Q3 2021 compared to \$967,566 in Q3 2020.
+The current period's amount is not material and primarily includes only recognition of interest expense from its right of use assets as the Company has deconsolidated Hudson Greenland after the disposition of its controlling interest at the end of the second quarter.
+The prior year's amount reflects on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short-term loan facility entered into in December 2019.
+Interest costs incurred on the long-term loans were capitalized into development assets until commercial production is reached.